Darren Henry

-Darren George Henry (born 4 August 1968) is a British Conservative Party politician who served as the Member of Parliament (MP) for Broxtowe from 2019 until his defeat in 2024.
+Darren George Henry (born 4 August 1968) is a British former Conservative Party politician who served as the Member of Parliament (MP) for Broxtowe from 2019 until his defeat in 2024.
 Henry briefly served as an Assistant Government Whip from September to October 2022.

 Early life and career

 Darren Henry was born on 4 August 1968 in Bedford, to a Jamaican-born father, Harry.
 His mother, Gloria, was from Trinidad.
 Henry was privately educated at Rushmoor School.
 He served in the Royal Air Force, and in 8 April 1993, when he was serving as a corporal, was commissioned as a flying officer in the supply branch, with seniority from 28 July 1992.
 He was promoted to flight lieutenant on 28 July 1996 and to squadron leader on 1 January 2007.

 Political career

 In early 2014, Henry joined the Conservatives, noting that whilst campaigning was possible in military service it had not occurred to him to do so up until this point.
 He aided Robert Jenrick in his campaign to win the 2014 Newark by-election.

 Henry sought nomination to be the Conservative candidate in North West Hampshire, losing out to former Deputy Mayor of London Kit Malthouse.

 Prior to the 2015 general election, he was selected as the Conservative candidate for Wolverhampton North East.
 At the election Henry came second with 29.9% of the vote behind the incumbent Labour MP Emma Reynolds.

 Henry served as a parish councillor in Shrewton, Wiltshire before resigning in September 2019.
 From May 2017 until January 2020 Henry was also a Conservative member of the Wiltshire Council unitary authority.

 In early 2019, Henry was shortlisted to be Wiltshire Police and Crime Commissioner but lost the selection to fellow Wiltshire councillor Jonathon Seed in April 2019, whose subsequent election became void, as it later emerged that he had a previous conviction, which was not disclosed.

 In summer 2019, he was shortlisted, along with Tony Devenish and Felicity Buchan, for the ultra-marginal West London seat of Kensington.
 Henry failed to be selected, losing out to Felicity Buchan.